Processional cross: Eastern Orthodoxy

 Some Orthodox processional crosses will have an icon of the Crucifixion on one side, and the Resurrection on the other.
 The side with the Resurrection will face forward on Sundays and during the Paschal season, the Crucifixion will face forward on other days.

-Roman Catholicism, Anglicanism and Lutheranism
+Roman Catholicism, Lutheranism and Anglicanism

-In the Roman Catholic, Anglican and Lutheran churches, processional crosses are used in processions and, in Roman Catholicism and High Church Anglicanism and Lutheranism, also preceded by incense.
+In the Roman Catholic, Lutheran and Anglican churches, processional crosses are used in processions and, in Roman Catholicism, Lutheranism and High Church Anglicanism, also preceded by incense.
 The processional cross in these denominations is usually flanked or followed with candles.
 The cross is brought up to the altar by an altar server who has been chosen to serve as crucifer.

 Among Roman Catholics, Lutherans and High Church Anglicans, the processional cross will usually be a crucifix.
-In more Protestant oriented parishes, the processional cross will usually be an empty cross.
+In Nonconformist Protestant-oriented parishes, the processional cross will usually be an empty cross.

 Methodism

 In some Methodist churches the processional cross is brought up to the Communion Table or Chancel by a crucifer at the beginning of the service and placed behind/ at the Communion Table, then acting as an Altar cross.
 The acolytes that follow then bow to the cross at the Communion Table.
 The Cross represents the Lord's presence at the Communion Table.